by Dave Keeshin

 Staging is where all “as is” source data initially lands or passes.
 Modeled after the source data.
 The idea is to load data as is, warts and all.
 You could say that this is an extract-load-transform (ELT) process rather than the more traditional extract-transform-load (ETL) process.

 As noted in one of my previous blogs, it’s always better to have data “pushed” from the original source.
-The original source should own the process.
+That is, the original source should own the process.

 The staging database generally maintains no history and applies only “hard” rules such as data types and additional meta data used for tracking and auditing data.
 Complex business rules and transformations are located downstream.